 EXPERIENCE (CRITERION 3)

 The Offeror shall provide no more than six (6) contracts to be evaluated as experience, however at least three (3) must be the same as contracts submitted for consideration under L.31E Exhibit E – Past Performance.
+Each example project is limited to 3 pages per project.
 For experience, recent is defined as a contract performed within the last 10 years from the date of proposal submission (more recent experience may receive a higher rating).
 The Offeror shall determine which six (6 maximum) contracts best represents its experience (combination of prime offeror, subcontractors, members, or affiliates) for this criterion.
 The Offeror shall include a rationale of how they determined each referenced contract to be a representative contract to demonstrate experience (as identified in paragraph a below).
 The Offeror and all major or critical subcontractors bear the burden of demonstrating the relevancy of their experience information.

 Offerors shall include the following information related to Offeror’s experience: